 Under the stewardship of Nick Gooderham, we began to shift the delicious veg box scheme he was delivering into a Community Supported Agriculture (CSA) scheme.
 The aims were to provide top-quality veg that supported wildlife and biodiversity, to get local people involved with the farm, and to create sustainable livelihoods for the farmers who grew the food.
-We’ve grown the farm and the amount of members.
+We’ve grown the farm and the amount of members since then.
 Our provision of training has expanded too.
 We work with local colleges, Bicton and Schumacher, to provide year-round vocational horticulture courses, as well as providing our own trainee grower positions.
 Our horizons of possibility keep opening up, so you never know where we’ll be in a few years.

 Why do we love Community Supported Agriculture (CSA)?

 Community Supported Agriculture (CSA) is a partnership between farmers and the local community, where the responsibilities, risks and rewards of farming are shared.
 Benefits are enjoyed by all sides: farmers for instance can receive a more stable and secure income and closer connection with their community, and consumer members can benefit by eating fresh healthy food, feeling more connected to the land where their food is grown and learning new skills.